info340b-sp24/project-Elsasc/README.md

 - **Timeline.js writes new information to firebase and deletes it using the clear events button catches included**
 - **Like button changes liked value in firebase to show on LikedLocation page**

-**Note the rest of the sections are largely based on past drafts/scattered throughout the code**
+**Note: The rest of the sections are largely based on past drafts/scattered throughout the code as formatting methods**